davidbhr/CompactionAnalyzer/README.md

 <img src="../master//docs/images/npy-files-1.png" width="800" />

-fiber crop is an image of the original input data that is adjusted to the same size then the outout analyis  these files have (dpendn on argument xxx ) less pixels, as image border should be excluded to not have artefacts from analysis
+Fiber Crop contains the original input fiber image resized to the size of the output analysis maps.
+These files have (depending on the argument edge) less pixels because the image edges should be excluded to avoid orientation analysis artifacts (default: 15px).
+The orientation map returns the orientation to the cell center (between -1 and 1) as explained above.
+The coherence can be used as a measure of anisotropy or orientation strength within the image, regardless of the specific direction of the orientation.
+This can be advantageous when the direction varies, such as in images containing multiple cells with stained stress fibers oriented in different directions.
+Quantifying the average coherence of these stress fibers in the cell occupied area can still provide insight into the strength of these fibers.

 <img src="../master//docs/images/npy-files-2.png" width="800" />

-The coherency can be used as a measure of anisotropy or allignment strength within the image without the specific direction of the allignment.
-This can be advantageous if the direcction varies e.g. in images containig multiple cells the stained stress fibers within cells are alligne in different directions.
-Quantifying the average coherency of these stress fibers in the cell-occupied area can still give insights into the stength of these fibers.

 You might also use the raw angles between -180 and 180 degree (with respect to the x-axis) instead of the angle to the cell center from the following file.
 (You still need to specify a image-pair to start the analysis, but the cell image does not play a role in this quantity)